-This tool for law enforcement was developed for the US Department of Justice, Office of Juvenile Justice and Delinquency Prevention (OJJDP) by the AATTAP, in collaboration with the National Center for Missing and Exploited Children (NCMEC) and the Bureau of Indian Affairs (BIA) Office of Justice Services; and is designed to serve as a resource for first responders and investigators in the field.
-The checklist and guide are drawn from NCMEC's Law-Enforcement Guide to Case Investigation and Investigative Checklist, with input from experienced law enforcement and tribal law enforcement investigators and cultural advisers.
+This tool for law enforcement was developed for the US Department of Justice, Office of Justice Programs (OJP), by the AMBER Alert Training and Technical Assistance Program (AATTAP), in collaboration with the National Center for Missing and Exploited Children (NCMEC) and the Bureau of Indian Affairs (BIA) Office of Justice Services.
+These checklists are designed to serve as a resource for first responders and investigators in the field.
+Core information is based upon NCMEC's Law-Enforcement Guide to Case Investigation and Investigative Checklist, with input from experienced law enforcement investigators (including Tribal law enforcement and cultural advisers).

-This resource was funded by OJJDP and prepared under Cooperative Agreement number 2017-MC-FX-K003.
-Points of view or opinions expressed in this document are those of the authors and do not necessarily represent the official position or policies of OJJDP or the U.S. Department of Justice.
+This resource was funded by OJP and prepared under Cooperative Agreement number 2017-MC-FX-K003.
+Points of view or opinions expressed in this document are those of the authors and do not necessarily represent the official position or policies of OJP or the U.S. Department of Justice.

 PATROL FIRST RESPONSE